 You create segments from the markers you reconstructed previously (see Capture and reconstruct the marker set) using the Labeling Template Builder in the Subject Preparation tab of the Tools pane.
-Typical segments you would create for a live subject include Pelvis, Head, Femur, etc.
+Typical segments you might create for a human subject include the pelvis, head, femur, etc.

-Ideally, a segment should be defined by three or more markers: one to define the origin, one to define the primary axis of the segment and one to define the secondary axis.
-If the segment is the child segment of another segment, the secondary axis marker can be omitted.
+Ideally, a segment should be defined by three or more markers in the following order: one to define the origin, one to define the primary axis of the segment and one to define the secondary axis.
 In addition, any number of additional markers that do not specifically define the segment's axes can be added.

 To create segments:

 - Go to the Subject Preparation tab of the Tools pane .

 - In the Labeling Template Builder section, click in the Create Segments field.
 Enter a name for the first segment, for example Pelvis, and then click Create.